What is a partner ecosystem and why should you want one?

 QuickBooks partner ecosystem

-5. Squarespace partner ecosystem
+7. Squarespace partner ecosystem

 Website building software Squarespace has developed a thriving partner ecosystem that includes integration partners (such as Twitter, Stripe and PayPal) as well as affiliates and referral partners.

 However, it’s the brand’s partnership with designers and developers that interests us the most.
-Squarespace’s marketplace allows consumers to browse its partners to find third parties who can create and implement a Squarespace site on their behalf.
+Squarespace’s marketplace allows consumers to browse its partners to find third parties that can create and implement a Squarespace site on their behalf.

-To maximise on this opportunity, Squarespace has launched a resource for web designers called Circle, forming a community around their software and helping designers to find work.
+To maximise this opportunity, Squarespace has launched a resource for web designers called Circle, forming a community around its software and helping designers to find work.
 Similarly, by building a ‘developer mode’ to appeal to developers, Squarespace is able to increase the likelihood that developers will recommend the platform to the brands they work with.

 Squarespace partner ecosystem